manuvazquez/gift-wrapper/README.md

 ### Example

 If you run the program inside the `gift-wrapper` directory as is, it will process the sample `bank.yaml` which includes a `.tex`, a `.svg` and some mathematical formulas, and will generate a `bank.gift.txt` file which you can import from Moodle (choosing the GIFT format when asked).
 If you have not adapted the settings in `images hosting`  (within `parameters.yaml`) to your needs, you will instead see an error since a remote connection could not be established.
-Still, you can run the program in *local* mode by passing `-l` through the command line.
+Still, you can run the program in *local* mode by passing `-l` through the command line, or try and embed every image in its corresponding question with `-e` (right now sort of experimental).

 ## Including images